Here are the current lockdown measures in Greece for May 2021. This article presents the main COVID-related restrictions in Greece.

 This article will no longer be updated.
-If you are travelling in Greece from 13 September 2021 onwards, please refer to these two articles:
+If you are travelling in Greece from 22 November 2021 onward, please refer to these two articles:

 Greece was in a strict lockdown since November 2020 to May 2021.
 Movement was restricted, and many shops, businesses and services were closed for months.